Fake! Does it matter?

 Integrity is a researcher’s most valued asset.
-In this field, it’s especially important.
+In paranormal research, it’s especially important.
 However, since entertainment has become part of the paranormal scene, the lines have blurred between reality and showmanship.

-“Fake!” is a charge I see far too often in this field… and usually with the wrong people.
+I hear that accusation far too often, and usually about the wrong people.

 It’s true that there are fakes, frauds, and con men (and women) working in ghost-related professions.

-There are also sincere researchers who are looking for answers to questions that have been around for centuries.
+More are sincere researchers, looking for answers to questions that have been around for centuries.

 Entertainment